zdelv/iot-dash/db-api/README.md

 # `db-api`

+The REST API service wrapping the PostgreSQL database.
+This is designed to be the sole service that communicates directly with the database.
+All other services that need access to the database should communicate with this service via its REST API.
+The API is described below.

 ## Usage

 This is not meant to be run standalone, and instead should be run as a part of